medic/cht-core/README.md

 ### Out of scope

-Any services hosted by 3rd party providers and services are excluded from scope.
+Any services hosted by 3rd party providers and any and all other services hosted on or beneath the medicmobile.org and hopephones.org domains are excluded from scope.

 In the interest of the safety of our users, staff, the Internet at large and you as a security researcher, the following test types are excluded from scope: